 The International Movement Against All Forms of Discrimination and Racism also provides a Guide for Civil Society Actors that explains the functions of the Committee and discusses how NGOs can contribute in its work.

 Attending Sessions and Accreditation

 If an NGO or other civil society stakeholder wishes to attend a session of the CERD, the organization is required to be duly registered.
-Participants will have to submit a completed Conference Registration Form to the attention of both Ms. Adele Quist at email@example.com and the CERD’s Secretariat at firstname.lastname@example.org.
+Participants will have to create an account and register through the United Nations Indico system.

 More information can be found in the Office of the High Commissioner for Human Rights’ Information Note on Accreditation to attend sessions of Treaty Bodies.